SMX-LTD/lein-coffee/README.md

 ### Configuration

-lein-coffee accepts these parameters in your project.clj:
+lein-coffee accepts these parameters in your project.clj, shown here for a single invocation of the coffee executable:

 ```clj
 :lein-coffee